allegro/blog/_posts/2024-07-01-selenium-playwright-migration.md

 }
 ```

-Then I have to implement a scrolling mechanism as input is at the bottom part of page.
+Then I had to implement a scrolling mechanism as input is at the bottom part of page.

 ```java
 public class Scroll {